Investigating Customization Strategies and Convergence Behaviors of Task-specific ADMM: Introduction

-Recently, due to the successes on many computer vision applications, specific task variants of ADMM have been popularly used in improving the applicability of ADMM.
-Plug-and-play ADMM (PPADMM)~\cite{venkatakrishnan2013plug,chan2017plug,sun2019online} allows one to plug an implicit denoiser module for the prior term in the ADMM scheme and has demonstrated extremely promising results in image restoration and signal recovery tasks.
-While this modularization scheme considers the prior term with implicit regularization required to be nonexpansive and it is not clear of what the underlying objective functions behind the plug-and-play methods are if arbitrary plug-in modules are used.
-Different from the plug-in scheme, Regularization by Denoising (RED)~\cite{romano2017little} applies the explicit nonconvex regularization with denoiser evaluations in its iterations, yet this algorithm is justified only for denoisers with symmetric Jacobians which unfortunately does not cover many state-of-the-art methods, such as BM3D~\cite{dabov2007image}, RF~\cite{gastal2011domain}, CSF~\cite{schmidt2014shrinkage}, CNN~\cite{zhang2017learning}.
-This problem has been discussed in~\cite{reehorst2018regularization}.
-Deep learning-based methods have become state-of-the-art.
-Douglas-Rachford network (Dr-Net)~\cite{aljadaany2019douglas} and learning deep CNN denoiser prior (IRCNN)~\cite{zhang2017learning} apply ConvNets modelling data fidelity and/or image prior proximal operators.
-Similar to the learning-based schemes, ADMMNet~\cite{sun2016deep,yang2017admm} introduced hyperparameters into the classical numerical solvers and then performed discriminative learning on collected training data to obtain data-specific iteration schemes.
+Among the ADMMs with embedded task-specific modules, the most prevailing class is introduced in ~\cite{venkatakrishnan2013plug}, named Plug-and-Play ADMM (PP-ADMM).
+The PP-ADMM has gained popularity in a broad spectrum of areas, such as super-resolution~\cite{zhang2019deep,chan2017plug}, image denoising~\cite{dong2018denoising,buzzard2018plug,rond2016poisson}, inpainting~\cite{tirer2018image} and image reconstruction~\cite{ryu2019plug,liu2019converged}.
+The plug-and-play scheme allows one to completely substitute the prior subproblem by manually designed computations within the ADMM scheme.
+Extremely promising performance has been widely witnessed in image restoration and signal recovery tasks.
+A variety of task-specific modules has been used for plugging in ADMM framework, ranging from deep-learning-based denoisers~\cite{chan2017plug,sun2019block,meinhardt2017learning,liu2020free}, Gaussian Mixture Model (GMM)~\cite{li2016rain,teodoro2018convergent} to designed filters~\cite{venkatakrishnan2013plug}, etc. However, replacing the prior term with implicit denoising modules usually leads to an unclear definition of the objective function.
+Consequently, these schemes may fail to guarantee desirable solution qualities.
+Different from the schemes with implicit priors, Regularization by Denoising (RED)~\cite{romano2017little} adopts explicit nonconvex regularization with noise evaluation, making the overall objective function clearer and better defined.
+However, the validity of RED is justified only for denoisers with symmetric Jacobians.
+Thus, unfortunately, many state-of-the-art methods, such as BM3D~\cite{dabov2007image}, RF~\cite{gastal2011domain}, CSF~\cite{schmidt2014shrinkage}, CNN~\cite{zhang2017learning} cannot be covered; this issue has been discussed in~\cite{reehorst2018regularization}.
+Recently, deep learning-based methods have become state-of-the-art.
+Douglas-Rachford Network (Dr-Net)~\cite{aljadaany2019douglas} and learning deep CNN denoiser prior~\cite{zhang2017learning} apply ConvNets modeling data fidelity and/or image prior proximal operators.
+Like these learning-based schemes, aiming at obtaining data-specific iteration schemes, ADMMNet~\cite{sun2016deep,yang2017admm} introduced hyperparameters into the classical numerical solvers and then performed discriminative learning on collected training data.
 The existing learning-based methods perform better on vision tasks than many state-of-the-art methodologies.
-Nevertheless, due to severe inconstancy of parameters during iterations, rigorous analysis on the resulted trajectories is also missing which leads to the lack of strict theoretical investigations.
-Optimal conditions based methods~\cite{liu2018proximal,wang2016linearized,liu2019convergence} were developed aiming to reduce the gap between deep networks and optimization models by introducing error control condition.
-For example, in~\cite{liu2018proximal}, the proximal gradient-based explicit scheme converge to a critical point of the objectives and the ADMM based implicit iterations form converge to a fixed point while without knowing whether it is an optimal solution of the objectives.
-The comparison of the key aspects are presented in Tab.~\ref{tab:inexact} for a clear impression.
+Due to the severe inconstancy of parameters during iterations, rigorous analysis of the resulted trajectories is also missing, which leads to the lack of strict theoretical investigations.
+Methods based on optimal conditions~\cite{liu2018proximal,wang2016linearized,liu2019convergence} reduced the gap between deep networks and optimization models by introducing error control condition.
+For example, in~\cite{liu2018proximal}, the implicit ADMM scheme converges to a fixed point while without knowing whether it is an optimal solution to the objectives.
+For a clear impression, we summarize the essential comparison aspects in Tab.~\ref{tab:inexact}.